telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

     void persist(Map<String, String>, NotifyContextRequest) throws Exception;

 The context data, already parsed by `OrionSink` in `NotifyContextRequest`, is iterated and persisted in the HDFS backend by means of a `HDFSBackendImpl` instance.
-Header informacion from the `Map<String, String>` is used to complete the persitence process, such as the timestamp or the destination.
+Header information from the `Map<String, String>` is used to complete the persitence process, such as the timestamp or the destination.

     public void start();